Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 ![Johansen test](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/johanssen.png)

 Well, the Eigenvectors statistic is 7.61, about half of a statistically significant score of 14.26.
-GLD and SPX certainly don't have a Johansen cointegration score of anything signifcant.
+GLD and SPX certainly don't have a Johansen cointegration score of anything significant.

 However, I could try one more method: [Granger Causality](https://towardsdatascience.com/granger-causality-and-vector-auto-regressive-model-for-time-series-forecasting-3226a64889a6).
 The Granger Causality test, in short, simply test time series to see if they are useful in forecasting other time series.
 However, using them for anything outside of economics, as warned by Clive Granger himself, is "ridiculous."